Thauan-th/Thauan-th/README.md

-## Hello, my name is Thauan
+## Hello, I'm Thauan

-I am a full-stack developer with over 4 years of experience.
-I am passionate about Ruby on Rails, Django, and AWS.
+A full-stack developer with years of experience.
+I am passionate about to solve problems and bring ideas to life.

 ## Skills

-Below is a list of skills in which I already have some experience:
+I'm always learning new skills, below is a quick list of the most common tools I use in my daily work.

 ### DevOps